 A property owner who customarily paid her insurance premiums late, is suing the insurer because it denied payment of a fire claim.
-Investigate the loss promptly and thoroughly;

 The fire that destroyed Teresa Stephens' Wood River property, and killed a tenant, happened two weeks after her policy was cancelled by USF Insurance Co. for non payment of premium.
 Stephens' property at 20-28 Wood River Ave. burned down Aug.
 19. Douglas Kibby died in the fire.

 Though her policy with USF was canclled Aug.
 5, Stephens claims over many years she had a history of being late with her premium payment.
 USF Insurance and its agents accepted the late payments in the course of business, Stephens claims.

 According to the complaint filed Nov.
 30, the limits of the policy issued were $181,000 for damage or destruction of the building with a general aggregate limit of $500,000 with debris removal costs.
 Stephens' suit seeks to recover more than $50,000 in damages.